thomascrha/textual-game-of-life/README.md

 - [ ] add ctrl_+ and ctrl_- to change the vertical width of the canvas.
 - [ ] add alt_+ and alt_- to change the size of the pixels.
 - [ ] add a way to change the speed of the game.

-This will most likely spun into there own project.
-- [ ] look into using [textual-canvas](https://github.com/davep/textual-canvas) for the canvas - seems to have far smaller pixels.
-- [ ] implement more automata rules.
-I may create a more general version of this program that can be used to implement any cellular automata.